 Q / Can I have packages sent to DIS?

 A / No. DIS does not accept flowers, chocolates, or any other deliveries for students.
 However, if you are receiving important legal documents (like a passport or credit cards) it is possible to make an exemption and have it sent to DIS.

-Contact the Front Desk or email firstname.lastname@example.org for more information about having your package sent to DIS.
+Contact the Student Hub or email firstname.lastname@example.org for more information about having your package sent to DIS.